-Over the years EAF has been working closely with several EdTech accelerators, including xEdu (Helsinki), EduSpaze (Singapore), WISE (Qatar), StartED (New York), and Kick Start (Zurich).
+Over the years EAF has been working closely with several EdTech accelerators, including xEdu (Helsinki), EduSpaze (Singapore), WISE (Qatar), StartED (New York), and most lately the EdTech Incubator Helsinki.
 Along the way we’ve gathered a bunch of insights on what are the potential benefits that EdTech companies can gain through participation in an acceleration program.

 To assess if accelerators have an affect on EdTech company's success potential, we went through portfolios of quite a few providers and learned that for example Nearpod (StartED), ClassDojo (Y Combinator), and CodeMonkey (Mindset) have joined acceleration programs earlier in their journey.